Cricket: English cricket in the 18th and 19th centuries

 The game underwent major development in the 18th century to become England's national sport.
 Its success was underwritten by the twin necessities of patronage and betting.
 Cricket was prominent in London as early as 1707 and, in the middle years of the century, large crowds flocked to matches on the Artillery Ground in Finsbury.
 The single wicket form of the sport attracted huge crowds and wagers to match, its popularity peaking in the 1748 season.
-Bowling underwent an evolution around 1760 when bowlers began to pitch the ball instead of rolling or skimming it towards the batter.
+Bowling underwent an evolution around 1760 when bowlers began to pitch (bounce) the ball instead of rolling or skimming it towards the batter.
 This caused a revolution in bat design because, to deal with the bouncing ball, it was necessary to introduce the modern straight bat in place of the old "hockey stick" shape.

 The Hambledon Club was founded in the 1760s and, for the next twenty years until the formation of Marylebone Cricket Club (MCC) and the opening of Lord's Old Ground in 1787, Hambledon was both the game's greatest club and its focal point.
 MCC quickly became the sport's premier club and the custodian of the Laws of Cricket.
-New Laws introduced in the latter part of the 18th century included the three stump wicket and leg before wicket (lbw).
+New Laws introduced in the latter part of the 18th century include the three-stump wicket and leg before wicket (lbw).

 The 19th century saw underarm bowling superseded by first roundarm and then overarm bowling.
 Both developments were controversial.
 Organisation of the game at county level led to the creation of the county clubs, starting with Sussex in 1839.
 In December 1889, the eight leading county clubs formed the official County Championship, which began in 1890.

 The most famous player of the 19th century was W. G. Grace, who started his long and influential career in 1865.
 It was especially during the career of Grace that the distinction between amateurs and professionals became blurred by the existence of players like him who were nominally amateur but, in terms of their financial gain, de facto professional.
 Grace himself was said to have been paid more money for playing cricket than any professional.

 The last two decades before the First World War have been called the "Golden Age of cricket".
 It is a nostalgic name prompted by the collective sense of loss resulting from the war, but the period did produce some great players and memorable matches, especially as organised competition at county and Test level developed.